sigma-geosistemas/Leaflet.awesome-markers/README.md

 # Leaflet.awesome-markers plugin v2.0
 Colorful iconic & retina-proof markers for Leaflet, based on the Glyphicons / Font-Awesome icons

-Version 2.0 of Leaflet.awesome-markers is tested with:
+Version 2.0 of Leaflet.awesome-markers is tested and works with the latest available versions:

-- Bootstrap 3
+* Bootstrap 3 (up to 3.3.7)
-- Font Awesome 4.0
+* Font Awesome 4.0 (up to 4.7.0)
-- Ionicons 1.5.2
+* Ionicons 1.5.2
-- Leaflet 0.5-Latest
+* Leaflet 0.5 (up to 1.0.3)

-For bootstrap 2.x & Fontawesome 3.x use Leaflet.awesome-markers v1.0
+Use version 2.0.x for compatibility with the newer versions of bootstrap, font-awesome and leaflet.

-Version 1.0 of Leaflet.awesome-markers is tested with:
+Version 1.0 of Leaflet.awesome-markers is tested and works with:

-- Bootstrap 3.3.7
+* Bootstrap 2
-- Font Awesome 4.7.0
+* Font Awesome 3.0
-- Leaflet > 0.7
+* Leaflet 0.5

-Use version 2.0 for newer versions of bootstrap and font-awesome!
+Use version 1.0.x for compatibility with the older versions of bootstrap, font-awesome and leaflet.

 ## Screenshots
 ![AwesomeMarkers screenshot](https://raw.github.com/lvoogdt/Leaflet.awesome-markers/master/screenshots/screenshot-soft.png "Screenshot of AwesomeMarkers")